skienzmatishun/deal-with-the-devil/src/content/full-story.md

 ## PART THREE  - "Malicious Prosecution"

 On April 6th, 2003, Jarius McNeil murdered Brandon Hastings on the side of the road in Baldwin County.
-The official cause of death was asphyxia, due to  strangulation by ligature.
+The official cause of death was asphyxia, due to <ins>strangulation by ligature</ins>.
 The motive’s for Brandon murder had been money.
 Jarius’ motive in August 2003 through May 2005 was to betray and sacrifice Bubba in order to save himself from lethal injection.

 It is unknown what Jarius might have admitted during his own legal proceeding, but it would certainly have proved contradictory to the newly invented version.
 And what of the cooperation factor with the law?
 Would not any "new" story need to be properly "synchronized" with the "recollections" of those who’d been present?
 And now, were not these the same legal officials threatening him with the death sentence while, at the same time, proposing a deal that he give up an accomplice?
 Did that not mean they were already onboard?

 More than "onboard," the transcript shows that the investigators had actually volunteered the perfect foundation for Jarius’ new story.
-Lieutenant Mack’s testimony – in regard to the July 31st 2003 interview – recalls that when Dean McGowan first mentioned something about "the gun," Jarius’ first verbal reaction had been "what gun?"
-Why would Jarius seem surprised at this reference, if he had witnessed Bubba blowing away Brandon with a 9mm?
+Lieutenant Mack’s testimony – in regard to the July 31st 2003 interview – recalls that when Dean McGowan first mentioned something about "the gun," Jarius’ first verbal reaction had been "**what gun**" Why would Jarius seem surprised at this reference, if he had witnessed Bubba blowing away Brandon with a 9mm?
 Yet, sure enough, once offered, this line-of-thinking became the basis of Jarius’ story to frame Murray.

 But what of the motive of law enforcement personnel?
 What reason could they possibly have in pursuing a kangaroo-court proceeding (judge, witnesses, jury, and taxpayer expense) just to prosecute Bubba?
 History tells us there was likely an upcoming election around that time.
 Perhaps, the chance for a little extra publicity?
 Were these men simply in love with their badges, and their seemingly untouchable status?